 When you undertake surveys, interviews, and other methods of information collection in furtherance of the objectives of the award, you should contact your COPS Office Program Manager.
 The COPS Office Program Manager will inform you whether Office of Management and Budget (OMB) approval of the information collection method is required and of the procedures necessary to obtain this approval.
+As part of the OMB approval process, a privacy assessment will be completed to determine if an information collection requires a privacy-related notice.
 OMB approval may take several months to receive, so recipients are advised to allow ample time for the processing of this request.